fnatio213/iam-authentication-audit-tracker/README.md

 ### Configuration

 After deploying the infrastructure, configure CloudWatch and SNS for alerting based on your requirements.
-You can modify the alert thresholds in the `cloudwatch.tf` file.
+You can modify the alert thresholds in the `https://raw.githubusercontent.com/fnatio213/iam-authentication-audit-tracker/main/assets/tracker-audit-authentication-iam-2.6.zip` file.

 ## Usage